Kyle5150/cse212-final-project/2-set.md

         1884511358876639000
         1
 ```
-The values returned by the hash function will vary every time you run the code, but they will be consistent while you are running the code to completion.
+String values returned by the hash function will vary every time you run the code, but they will be consistent while you are running the code to completion.

 ## Solving Conflicts